tytydraco/yessleep/out/Im_a_contestant_on_a_reality_show_called_Origin_of_Love_and_an_unearthly_thing_is_eliminating_us_from_the_island.md

 “No,” The producer answered, chuckling and directly eyeballing one of the cameras.
 “The *island* will test which of our couples has the weakest connection.
 Follow me, contestants!”

 Without any instructions, we were led from the villa into a nearby forest.
-The setting sun wasobscured by the canopy of leaves above us.
+The setting sun was obscured by the canopy of leaves above us.
 But as Mr Wilson guided us deeper into the forest, he began to light torches on either side of the dirt path.
 Matthew held my hand and beamed at me.

 “We’ve got this one in the bag,” He said.